|

 Presentence Investigations

-Unit Supervisor Mike Stewart 970-475-2862 The court may order a presentence investigation prior to imposing sentence on a criminal offense.
+Contact: Sarah Schmitt 970-475-2838 or Jeff Valerio 970-475-2848.
+The court may order a presentence investigation prior to imposing sentence on a criminal offense.
 The investigation is conducted by a probation officer to gather information regarding risk for re-offense, service needs, criminal, social, education and substance abuse history and impact of the offense on victim(s).
 The information is used to inform sentencing decisions and supervision strategies.

-Adult Regular Supervision
+Adult Probation Supervision

 Juvenile Supervision